 I just got back from spending a week out in Sedona Arizona and would highly recommend that destination to anyone.
 If you do make the trip, go on up to Jerome and visit that little town which is a mecca of local artisans.

 I haven’t had any driving desire to make anything since my return but did find a cache of test tubes while doing some clean up in the work shop.
 I had bought these to do bud vases so I had to do one just to justify having them in stock.
-This one (above) was a piece of holly that had been sitting on the shelf since early 2014 and was such a small piece that it was perfect for this project.
+This one (below) was a piece of holly that had been sitting on the shelf since early 2014 and was such a small piece that it was perfect for this project.

 I had a nice sized chunk of some Tupelo that a friend who does carving gifted me with, The wood is very soft which makes it perfect for carving decoys but not so much for turning, But it does sand nice which helps tremendously.
 It also lacks any grain to speak of and is a bland light color which begs to be dyed.
 The problem I ran into was that the softness of the wood was soaking up all the lacquer I was spraying on it.
 I ended up brushing on several coats of brushing lacquer with a lot of wet sanding between coats.
 I was finally able to spray the lacquer at an acceptable level.
 The cherry for the rim and foot were both scraps from my work bench.